California Highway Patrol

 Special to the Express

-If you see or suspect an impaired driver, call 9-1-1 immediately.
-Be prepared to provide the dispatcher a description of the vehicle, the license plate number, location, and direction of travel.
-Your phone call may save someone’s life.
+If you suspect that a driver is impaired, keep your distance and call 9-1-1.
+Be prepared to provide the dispatcher with a complete description of the vehicle, license plate number, location, and direction of travel.
+That telephone call may save someone’s life.